Joble9012/Joble9012/README.md

 - Formatting timestamps and converting milliseconds to minutes
 - Keeping only data from 2018 onward to ensure consistency

-Once the data was cleaned, I imported the cleaned dataset into Tableau to design interactive dashboards.
-I created a dashboards that focused on Listening Over Time by focused on trends by hourly and weekday.
-Also top Artists & Songs.
+After cleaning the data, I brought the refined dataset into Tableau and began shaping it into a single interactive dashboard.
+I designed it to tell the story of my listening habits over time, showing how they shift by hour and weekday, while also spotlighting the artists and songs I played the most.

 In designing the visualizations, my goal was to balance insight and simplicity—showing the most meaningful patterns without overwhelming the viewer.
 I styled the dashboards to resemble Spotify’s clean UI aesthetic, and experimented with filters that allow exploration by year and month.